 Weekly Lab Sections (90 minutes) start in the second week.
-Each lab section will be split into two parts.
-In the first part of the Lab (45-60 mins), students will discuss a mix of theory based questions or case studies that are detailed in the Lab Assignment.
-The second part of the Lab (30-45 mins), students will discuss solutions to the coding exercises of the Lab Assignment.
 You are strongly encouraged to prepare before class and bring your questions!
 The Lab Section instructor has been advised that the majority of the talking in these classes should be from the students, not the instructor.
 Participation and attendance in Lab Sections is mandatory, and in the event of multiple absences the instructors will be in touch to discuss your attendance.